yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 When a receiver has reached IL, the implementation SHOULD close the connection.

-For all TLS 1.3 cipher suites, readers are referred to Section 5.5 of {{RFC8446}}.
+For all TLS 1.3 cipher suites, readers are referred to Section 5.5 of {{RFC8446}} for the values of CL and IL.
 For all DTLS 1.3 cipher suites, readers are referred to Section 4.5.3 of
 {{I-D.ietf-tls-dtls13}}.

 For all AES-GCM cipher suites recommended for TLS 1.2 and DTLS 1.2 in this